Powerful statistical inference for nested data using sufficient summary statistics: Theory

 The most naive approach to conduct group-level inference would be to pool the samples of all subjects, and thus to disregard the nested structure of the data.
 In electroencephalography (EEG) studies, this approach is sometimes pursued when computing `grand-average' (group-level) waveforms of event-related potentials (ERP) that are elicited by the brain in response to a stimulus.

 Pooling the samples of all subjects may violate the assumption of identically distributed data underlying many statistical tests.
-Depending on the type of analysis, this may result in an over- or underestimation of the effect size, an over- or underestimation of the effect variance, and ultimately in low sensitivity or low specificity of the resulting statistical test.
+Depending on the type of analysis, this may result in an over- or underestimation of the effect size, an over- or underestimation of the effect variance, and ultimately in {over- or underestimated p-values.}

 The following two examples illustrate the problem.
 In both cases, two variables, $X$ and $Y$, are modeled for $S=4$ subjects. $N=20$ samples were independently drawn for each subject and variable from Gaussian distributions according to $x_{n,s} \sim \mathcal{N}(\mu_{s}-1, 4)$, $y_{n,s} \sim \mathcal{N}(\mu_{s}+1, 4)$, $s = 1, \hdots, S$, $n=1, \hdots, N$, where the notation $\mathcal{N}(\mu, \sigma^2)$ denotes a Gaussian distribution with mean $\mu$ and variance $\sigma^2$.
 The subject-specific offsets $\mu_{s}$ were independently drawn from another Gaussian: $\mu_{s} \sim \mathcal{N}(0, 15^2)$.
-In a practical example (e.g., neuroimaging), these means may indicate individual activation baselines, which are usually not of interest.
+In a practical example, these means may indicate individual activation baselines, which are usually not of interest.
 Given the generated sample, a difference in the means of $X$ and $Y$ is correctly identified for each subject by Welch's two-sample t-test ($p \leq 0.02$).
 Because of the substantial between-subject variance, this difference is, however, not significant in the pooled data of all subjects ($p = 0.29$).
 See Figure~\ref{fig:pooling_illu}~(A) for a graphical depiction.

 A Pearson correlation analysis of the same data correctly rejects the hypothesis of a linear dependence between $X$ and $Y$ for each subject ($|r| \leq 0.14$, $p \geq 0.55$).
 However, the presence of subject-specific offsets $\mu_s$ causes a strong correlation of $X$ and $Y$ across the pooled data of all subjects ($r = 0.98$, $p \leq 10^{-16}$, see Figure~\ref{fig:pooling_illu}~(B) for a depiction).
 In many practical cases, this correlation will not be of interest and must be considered spurious.